damyanz/attendance-list/README.md

-# participants-list
+# participants-list (still in development!!!)
-A simple React-Native App to check presency
+A simple React-Native App to check attendance.